freeCodeCamp/freeCodeCamp/docs/FAQ.md

 ### What do I need to know to contribute to the codebase?

-freeCodeCamp runs on a modern Javascript stack.
-If you're interested in contributing to our codebase, you will need some familiarity with Javascript and some of the technologies we use like Node.js, MongoDB, OAuth 2.0, React, Gatsby, and Webpack.
+freeCodeCamp runs on a modern JavaScript stack.
+If you're interested in contributing to our codebase, you will need some familiarity with JavaScript and some of the technologies we use like Node.js, MongoDB, OAuth 2.0, React, Gatsby, and Webpack.

 ### Can I translate freeCodeCamp's resources?